brussell36/Garden-Helper/README.md

 * Spend time seeding my Cloud Firestore database so the user can query it.
 * Research issues realted to Firebase hosting.
 * Plan my presentation for Thursday 8/08/2020.
+* Add several more data points to database.

 ## Specifications